SourceBox-LLC/FineFoundry/README.md

 ## 💾 Data Storage

-FineFoundry uses a SQLite database (`finefoundry.db`) for unified data storage:
+FineFoundry uses SQLite (`finefoundry.db`) as the **sole storage mechanism** for all application data:

 - **Settings** — HF token, RunPod API key, Ollama config, proxy settings
 - **Training Configs** — Saved hyperparameter configurations
 - **Scrape Sessions** — History of all scrape runs with metadata (4chan, Reddit, Stack Exchange, Synthetic)
 - **Scraped Pairs** — All input/output pairs from scraping and synthetic generation
+- **Training Runs** — Managed training runs with logs, adapters, checkpoints
+- **App Logs** — Application logs (database-backed, not file-based)

 The database is auto-created on first run.
-Existing JSON files (`ff_settings.json`, `saved_configs/*.json`) are automatically migrated.

-JSON files are still written during scraping/generation for compatibility with the Build & Publish workflow and external tools.
+The only file-based storage is `training_outputs/` for binary model artifacts (checkpoints, adapters).

+For detailed schema and API documentation, see [Database Architecture](docs/development/database.md).

 <a id="dataset-artifacts"></a>